Xergy/AzSharedImageGallerySampler/README.md

 1. Test deployment of a VM from the SIG with PowerShell.
 Update environment details and execute ```DeployVMFromSIG.ps1```

    > **ProTip #56:** The RG names contain "sigt" - different from the Gallery RG.  "t" for "testing".
 RG names also include an instance number i.e. "02" or "03".
 If you are testing your own variation of these scripts and templates, change the instance number and deploy a whole new RG every deployment test.
 It's faster to deploy new, than delete and recreate.
-Once you are done testing, clean up all the old RG at once.
+Once you are done testing, clean up all the old RGs at once.

 1. Test deployment of a VM from the SIG with ARM Template.
 Update environment details in ```azuredeploy.parameters.json``` and ```DeployVMFromSIGWithTemplate.ps1``` then execute ```DeployVMFromSIGWithTemplate.ps1```